opentechinstitute/commotion-client/docs/style_standards/README.md

 ### Logging Exeptions

 Exceptions should be logged using the exception handle at the point where they interfeir with the core task.
-If you wish to add logging at the point where you raise an exception use a debug or info log level to provide information about context around an exception.
+When an exception is handled in the program it should be logged on the debug level.
+A short description of why an exception is raised should be logged at the debug level wherever an excetion is first raised in the program.

-tldr: If you raise an exception you should not log it.
+tldr: If you raise an exception, log what happened, but let whomever handles it log the traceback as debug.

 ## Exception Handling